BrandonChase/cse4308-assignment-4/README.md

 * AIPlayer.java: Where the minimax logic is located.
 Uses Node class.

 ## EVALUATION FUNCTION
-My evaluation function analyzes both the completed "connect 4"s and possible "connect 4"s on the board (don't need to be continuous).
+My evaluation function analyzes both the completed "connect 4"s and possible "connect 4"s on the board (do not need to be continuous).
 It looks at all possible "connect 4" streaks on the board (horizontal, vertical, and both diagonal directions).
 * Actual "Connect 4"s:
     * If all 4 slots are Player tokens, +100
 * Possible "Connect 4"s in the Future: